Ubuntu version history: Ubuntu 10.04 LTS (Lucid Lynx)

-Shuttleworth first announced Ubuntu 10.04 (Lucid Lynx) on 19 September 2009 at the Atlanta Linux Fest before it was released on 29 April 2010.
-It is Canonical's 12th release of Ubuntu and its third long-term support (LTS) release.
+Shuttleworth first announced Ubuntu 10.04 (Lucid Lynx) on 19 September 2009 at the Atlanta Linux Fest before it was released on 29 April 2010 as Ubuntu's third long-term support (LTS) release.
 Canonical provided support for the desktop version of Ubuntu 10.04 until 9 May 2013 and for the server version until 30 April 2015.
 The release included improved support for Nvidia proprietary graphics drivers while switching to the open source Nvidia graphics driver, Nouveau, by default.
 Plymouth was also introduced, allowing boot animations.
 It also included a video editor for the first time by including Pitivi.
 GIMP was replaced with F-Spot due to the former's complexity and file size.
 The distribution also included integrated interfaces for posting to social media.

 On 4 March 2010 it was announced that Lucid Lynx would feature a new theme, including new logos, taking Ubuntu's new visual style into account:

 The new style in Ubuntu is inspired by the idea of "Light".We're drawn to Light, because it denotes both warmth and clarity, and intrigued by the idea that "light" is a good value in software.
 Good software is "light" in the sense that it uses your resources efficiently, runs quickly, and can easily be reshaped as needed.
 Ubuntu represents a break with the bloatware of proprietary operating systems and an opportunity to delight to those who use computers for work and play.
 More and more of our communications are powered by light, and in future, our processing power will depend on our ability to work with light, too.Visually, light is beautiful, light is ethereal, light brings clarity and comfort.Historical perspective: From 2004–2010, the theme in Ubuntu was "Human".
 Our tagline was "Linux for Human Beings" and we used a palette reflective of the full range of humanity.
 Our focus as a project was bringing Linux from the data center into the lives of our friends and global family.